 File system locations should appear in the list at the left hand side of the web client after they are added, if the location is enabled.

 - Click on the Add New File Location button and then specify the path to the folder where data imported into or created by the CLC Server will be stored.
 The path provided should point to an existing folder on the server machine that the user running the server process has read and write access to.

 If a file system location with the name CLC_References is configured, users logged into a CLC Server from a CLC Genomics Workbench will be able to download data directly to this server area using the Workbench's Reference Data Manager tool.
 Special conditions apply to this file system location.
 These are outlined in the section on Reference data management.

 - Enable or disable access for all users

-- The checkbox to the left of each file system location is used to control whether or not it should be available to users.
+- The checkbox to the left the Path is used to control whether or not this location should be available to users.
 Access is enabled by default.
-For example, in a CLC Workbench connected to the CLC Server, each enabled location is visible in the Navigation Area.
-Unchecking this box and saving the configuration makes the location unavailable for use.
-Disabled locations are not be visible in a CLC Workbench Navigation Area.
+Unchecking this box and saving the configuration makes the location unavailable for use via any client software.
+For example, in a CLC Workbench connected to the CLC Server, each enabled location is visible in the Navigation Area, but disabled locations are not.

 - Remove a file system location

 - Clicking on the Remove Location button beside a particular file system location removes it from the CLC Server.
 The underlying folder and its contents are not deleted.
 To re-enable access via the CLC Server, simply configure the same folder as a file system location again.

 - The CLC Server maintains an index of all the elements in a data location.
 This is used when searching for data.
 There is no need to re-index when adding a new area as a file system location.